First Labour Government of New Zealand: Defeat

 By 1949 the government had been in power for 14 years, six of them in wartime.
 It seemed increasingly worn out and uncertain.
 The three referendums held in 1949 (in addition to the usual referendum on alcohol licensing, which was held in conjunction with every election), were symptomatic of this.
 Meanwhile, National had announced that it would not repeal any of Labour's welfare state policies, which endeared it to many who had supported and benefitted from these policies but were tired of the government.
 National won 51.9% of the popular vote and 46 of out the 80 seats in parliament.
-Labour would be out of power for another eight years, and would not be in government for more than a single term until the 1980s.
+Labour would be out of power for another eight years, and would not be in government for more than a single term until 1987.

 Election results

 Prime ministers

 The government was led by Michael Joseph Savage until his death in 1940.
-He was succeeded by Peter Fraser, who was Prime Minister for the rest of the government's term.
+He was succeeded by Peter Fraser, who was prime minister for the rest of the government's term.
 Wilson gives the dates of office-holding as 6 December 1935 to 1 April 1940 for the Savage Ministry (although Savage died on 27 March), and 1 April 1940 to 13 December 1949 for the Fraser Ministry.

-Cabinet Ministers
+Cabinet ministers

 War cabinet

 The following is a list of ministers from the "War cabinet" (16 July 1940 – 21 August 1945) and "War administration" (30 June 1942 – 2 October 1942).
 The other members were the Prime Minister, Minister of Defence, Minister of Finance and Minister of Transport (see above).